 If it were to be made possible, all health information would legally have to be stored with a 3rd party health care provider with HIPAA-compliance, not with Ticketmaster.

 We hope this provides some clarity, and look forward to gathering and celebrating at events together again.

 Information about cancelled and altered events, including refund information where applicable.

-Everything you need to know about postage, collection, printing delays, and printing of your tickets.
+Everything you need to know about ticket delivery delays, collection, Ticket Forward, and printing of your tickets.